 The Permaculture Design Course was developed by Bill Mollison to teach principles and foundations of sustainable design.
 All PDC courses offered throughout the world must follow the same format to assure that the integrity of certification process is upheld.

 Permaculture Education Africa’s PDC follows the original certification course developed by Bill Mollison and David Holmgren plus includes layers of process and content that are appropriate to the African context.
-Our courses meets all requirements for certification.
+Our courses meets all the requirements for certification.
 Participants that attend all sessions of this class and complete the final design project will receive Certificate of Permaculture Design.

 WHAT IS PERMACULTURE?

 Permaculture is the conscious design of human living environments that are reflections of the ecological principle that underlies nature.
-It is the harmonious integration of landscape and people providing their food, energy, shelter and other material and non-material needs in a sustainable way.
+It is the harmonious integration of landscape and people providing their food, energy, shelter and other material and non-material needs in a regenerative way.
 Permaculture design is a system of assembling conceptual, material, and strategic components in a pattern which functions to benefit life in all its forms.